Table of contents

 Formal citations for school reports and similar projects: Let’s say that you are writing a report on student protests in Latin America and you want to cite the translated lyrics of “Shock” by Ana Tijoux.
 Here is how you do it.
 Assume today’s date is December 5, 2020.
 The translation was posted on March 31, 2012.

-Informal citations: If you are quoting part of a translation somewhere online, a simple link back to the post or the main page is sufficient to make me very happy.
-Here is the HTML to turn text into a link:
+Informal citations: If you are quoting part of a translation somewhere online, a simple link back to the post or the main page is sufficient.
+Example HTML:

 <a href="https://songlations.com">Songlations</a>